Christopher Columbus ― Bad Actor or Brave Explorer?by Kelly R. Smith

 Who Was Christopher Columbus?

 Columbus was confused quite a bit but it was understandable; Europeans didn’t know the Pacific Ocean existed.
 He sighted Cuba and thought it was mainland China; come December the expedition encountered Hispaniola, which he thought was Japan.
+It is actually the second largest island of the West Indies, lying within the Greater Antilles, in the Caribbean Sea.
 There, he established Spain’s first colony in the Americas with 39 of his men.

 The Columbus Controversy